Why It Works

 *Check out the explanation here for more on cooking meat safely.

-Safely-Cooked Stuffing vs. Moist Roast Bird
+The Conundrum: Safely-Cooked Stuffing vs. Moist Roast Bird

 OK, fine, you're saying.
 So don't overcook my turkey.
 I get it.
 How does stuffing change that?
 Well, the thing is, when you fill the internal cavity of a turkey with porous, bready stuffing, the turkey's juices drip down into it as it's roasting.
 This is a good thing for your stuffing, which picks up the incomparable flavor of turkey drippings and comes out extra moist on tasty.
 On the other hand, it means that not only does the turkey need to be cooked to 145°F, but your raw-turkey-juice-infused stuffing must also be cooked to this temperature and rested in order to be safe for consumption.